kauffman77/shellslayer/setup-files/level_20_sed/README.md

 scattered here.
 But... it is almost too much to bare... the loathsome Daemon has defaced the poem.
 It has changed words throughout leaving the poet inconsolable (as poets often are) and speaks naught.
-Perhaps if you were to able to restore the files and the poem to their original state, the poet would cheer and reveal the Daemon name he knows.
+Perhaps if you were able to restore the files and the poem to their original state, the poet would cheer and reveal the Daemon name he knows.

-I have inspected the poem and recall from an early reading that the following words have been changed.
+I have inspected the poem and recall from an earlier reading that the following words have been changed.
 - 'Him' has become 'ME'  (the Daemon fancies himself the almighty)
 - 'God' has become 'Doggy' (the impudence! the audacity)